ruthtech/voting-app/README.md

 ## Deployment
-View this application on Heroku.  https://arcane-mountain-21933.herokuapp.com/
+View this application on Heroku.  https://arcane-mountain-21933.herokuapp.com/ Log in with userid "happyfrog374" and password "technics".

 ## Built With
 Development Tools: